poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 other country around the world, to defy the dictates of the United States, that there's a cost of doing that.
-But there was an even greater cost to Edward Snowden to come forward and do what he did in defence of *your* rights, and yet he did it anyway.
+But there was an even greater cost to Edward Snowden to come forward and do what he did in defense of *your* rights, and yet he did it anyway.

 [audience applauds]